2025-2026 US Market Research

 SUVs sit higher than sedans — this changes everything about entry/exit

-Step-in height: Can you get in without awkwardly climbing or jumping?
+Step-in height: Can you get in without climbing?
 Is there a running board?

-Door opening angle: Will the doors open wide enough in tight parking spots?
-Try simulating a parking garage.
+Door opening angle: Will doors open wide enough in tight parking spots?

 Rear hatch: How heavy is the liftgate?
-Does it have power open/close?
-Check if it clears your garage ceiling.
+Power open/close?
+Clears your garage ceiling?

 🎯